prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 a quantity stock conflict during checkout the order is routed to a support team who needs to contact the customer and offer an alternative.

-If we got stock information from the ERP system we check quantity and throw a `ProductOutOfStock` exception if it is zero.
+If we were able to retrieve stock information from the ERP system, we check the stock quantity and throw a `ProductOutOfStock` exception if it's zero.

 *File: ./Basket/src/Model/Exception/ProductOutOfStock.php*
 ```php